ESMCI/visualCaseGen/README.md

 ## 2. Running the GUI

-- Launch Jupyter Lab and open the following notebook:
+- Launch JupyterLab and open the following notebook:
 ```cesm/cime/scripts/GUI.ipynb```

 - Execute the first (and only) cell in the notebook, which should look like: